Chapter 15: There Remaineth a Rest

 I can’t judge your specific situation.
 "Who art thou that judgest another man’s servant? to his own master he standeth or falleth" (Romans 14:4).
 The test isn’t your job title; it’s whether the work genuinely preserves life or prevents suffering.
 Each person must be "fully persuaded in his own mind" (Romans 14:5), knowing that "every one of us shall give account of himself to God" (Romans 14:12).

 Examples to consider: The ER nurse who stabilizes a trauma patient is doing necessary, life-preserving work.
 The convenience store clerk stocking shelves is not.
 The on-call technician keeping hospital systems running serves genuine emergencies.
 The retail worker covering Saturday shifts for extra hours does not.
-The line isn't always clear, but be honest: is this genuinely preserving life, or is it earning money?
+The line isn’t always clear, but honesty matters.
+The distinction between genuinely preserving life and earning money is one each person must face.

 This isn’t legalism.
 The Sabbath is a day set apart, not a prison.
 But be honest with yourself: the ox in the ditch is an emergency, not a weekly schedule.